Kotlin/kotlinx-knit/README.md

     <text>
     -->

+Directives look like HTML comments, so their contents are not visible when the markdown is rendered by regular tools.
 Specific supported patterns and directives are explained in [Features](#features) section.

 ## Contents